-WHO: SUGGESTED: Land personnel FORMS & GUIDELINES (all in Corporate ERP) • Form 1 - Time/Action Log ROLE: To manage the Reception Centre and to address any public concerns or needs Form 18 - All Clear Scripts Form 19 - Reception Centre Registration Form 20 - Expense Claim REPORTS TO: Public Safety Supervisor • Emergency Response Guide LOCATION: Reception Centre Site-Specific ERP if applicable
+WHO: SUGGESTED: Land personnel FORMS & GUIDELINES (all in Corporate ERP) • Form 1 - Time/Action Log ROLE: To manage the Reception Centre and to address any public concerns or needs Form 18 - All Clear Scripts Form 19 - Reception Centre Registration Form 20 - Expense Claim OTHER TOOLS REPORTS TO: Public Safety Supervisor Emergency Response Guide LOCATION: Reception Centre Site-Specific ERP if applicable

-GATHER TOOLS AND MULTIPLE COPIES OF ALL FORMS

-- Document everything you do on Form 1: Time / Action Log - □ Obtain briefing from Public Safety Supervisor: - general information about incident / what information was already provided - how many people have been notified - Reception Centre location and contacts - information message(s) to be provided to public do not disclose unauthorized information - Derived to and activate Reception Centre check in with Centre custodian / review their protocols - □ Set up Check In area (in parking lot if required) use Form 19: Reception Centre Registration to record information for each evacuee checking in and / or leaving Reception Centre - □ Follow Media Communication guidelines if required (see Emergency Response Guide) - Distribute Form 20: Expense Claim to evacuees leaving Reception Centre - □ Maintain regular communications with Public Safety Supervisor - □ Relay information updates to checked in evacuees as directed by Public Safety Supervisor - Advise Public Safety Supervisor if additional resources are required (i.e. food, accommodations, etc.) - □ At Stand Down: - use Form 18: All Clear Scripts to inform evacuees of all clear status - advise Public Safety Supervisor if transportation is required by evacuees to return to their properties - Complete Reception Centre Registration form(s) as evacuees return to their properties - Release Centre return keys / obtain invoices if applicable.
-Advise Public Safety Supervisor. - □ Submit evacuee Expense Claims and Reception Centre invoices to Public Safety Supervisor - □ Submit completed Time / Action Logs and forms to Safety Officer on request or post-incident - □ Attend a debriefing meeting who: SUGGESTED: Stakeholder Relations personnel FORMS & GUIDELINES • Form 1 - Time/Action Log ROLE: Coordinate Stakeholder / Media communications OTHER TOOLS Emergency Response Guide or REPORTS TO: Incident Commander Site-Specific ERP if applicable LOCATION: Incident Command Post
+LC OCATION: Reception Centre GATHER TO OLS AND MULTIPLE COPIES OF ALL FO RMS Document ev erything you do on Form 1: Time / Action Lo g Obtain briefin ng from Public Safety Supervisor: general information about incident / what information was already provided • people have been notified • Centre location and contacts on message(s) to be provided to public - c to not disclose ungutherized information nd activate Reception Centre - check in with · • k In area (in parking lot if required) - use Fo or each evacuee checking in and / or leaving orm 19: Reception Centre Registration to record Reception Centre Follow Media Communication guidelines if required (see E Emergency Response Guide) Distribute For rm 20: Expense Claim to evacuees leaving R eception Centre Maintain regu ular communications with Public Safety Supe rvisor Relay informa ation updates to checked in evacuees as dire ected by Public Safety Supervisor Advise Public Safety Supervisor if additional resources are e required (i.e. food, accommodations, etc.) At Stand Dow m: • use Form 18: All Clear Scripts to inform evacuees of all l clear status advise Pub olic Safety Supervisor if transportation is requ uired by evacuees to return to their properties • Reception Centre Registration form(s) as eva • • Release Co entre - return keys / obtain invoices if applica able.
+Advise Public Safety Supervisor.
+Submit evacu uee Expense Claims and Reception Centre in nvoices to Public Safety Supervisor Submit compl leted Time / Action Logs and forms to Safety Officer on request or post-incident Attend a debr riefing meeting